How much is Patrick Mahomes worth?

 FAQ:

-A: Mahomes’ contract is currently the largest in NFL history.
-However, it’s worth noting that contracts in professional sports can vary greatly depending on factors such as player performance, position, and market demand.
+Mahomes’ contract is currently the largest in NFL history in terms of total value.
+However, it’s worth noting that contracts in professional sports can vary greatly depending on factors such as position, experience, and market demand.